charles17p/Environmental-Monitoring-Unit-/README.md

 and then surch for Ucglib
 Install the library
 After that you can copy and paste the code that I provided on arduino Software and upload it to your arduino.
+There is a video on YouTube for how to setup the hardwear:  https://youtu.be/AVH8oWZNEe0